Warning: Emails misusing the name of Penningtons Manches LLP

 What is the scam?

-Any business or transactions conducted through "Rose Mcvay", the email address "email@example.com" or the telephone number +447937466790 are not undertaken by a solicitor's practice or an individual authorised or regulated by the SRA.
+Any business or transaction through the email address "firstname.lastname@example.org" is not undertaken by a solicitor’s practice or an individual authorised and regulated by the SRA.

 Is there a genuine firm or person?

 The SRA authorises and regulates a genuine firm called Pennington Manches LLP whose head office is 125 Wood Street, London, EC2V 7AW.